 Notes on the implementation of the preprocessing stage:

 Note that what is returned is the textual hexadecimal representation of the binary hash.
 This can be useful for instance for storing hashed passwords, but if you want to use the hash as a key to an encryption routine, for example, you will want to use the binary value not this textual representation.

-Using IE on a 1GHz PIII machine, this script will process the message at a speed of around 2 – 3 MB/sec.
+Using Chrome on a low-to-middling Core i5 PC, this script will process the message at a speed of around 2 – 3 MB/sec.
 A single short message will be hashed in around 0.2 – 0.6 ms.

 I offer these scripts for free use and adaptation to balance my debt to the open-source info-verse.
 You are welcome to re-use these scripts [under an MIT licence, without any warranty express or implied] provided solely that you retain my copyright notice and a link to this page.

 If you would like to show your appreciation and support continued development of these scripts, I would most gratefully accept donations.